-Our TruCheck Breast Cancer Screening blood test checks your blood sample for Circulating Tumour Cells (CTCs), and clusters of the cells which come with Breast Cancer.
+Our TruCheck Female Cancer Screening blood test checks your blood sample for Circulating Tumour Cells (CTCs), and clusters of the cells which come with five types of common female cancers.

-New in the UK, this breast cancer blood test is revolutionising the ability to detect breast cancer at its earliest stages, and we are proud to be one of the first providers in the country to offer it to the British public.
+New in the UK, this female cancer blood test is revolutionising the ability to detect these cancers at their earliest stages, and we are proud to be one of the first providers in the country to offer it to the British public.

 A non-invasive procedure, this test requires a simple blood test appointment to draw a small sample from a vein in your arm.
-This sample is then analysed at a leading UK laboratory to detect the existence of any CTCs and therefore to determine whether you have breast cancer currently in your body.
+This sample is then analysed at a leading UK laboratory to detect the existence of any CTCs and therefore to determine whether you have any of the five types of cancer currently in your body.